kyllikki/stronghelp-cgi/cgi-util/README.txt

     void cgi_error(char * reason)
     -----------------------------
-      This program displays an HTML error message, starting with the word "Error" as a level one header ("<h1>") and followed by the string you provide (the actual reason an error occured).
+      This function displays an HTML error message, starting with the word "Error" as a level one header ("<h1>") and followed by the string you provide (the actual reason an error occured).